VISIT THE MUSEUM

 - Drinks in closed containers are welcome.
 Open drinks with straws, sippy cups, or coffee mugs are prohibited except in the lobby area and outside.

 - Please alert the front desk staff if you plan on bringing food into our Dino Park.

 - Photography and videography are encouraged!

-- Ticket sales close 30 minutes before closing, so get here early!
+- Ticket sales close at 4:30 pm, 30 minutes before closing, so get here early!